How to Install Wine on Debian 13, 12 and 11

 sudo apt update

 The wine metapackage pulls in the launcher, while wine64 and wine32 provide the multiarch pieces many Windows applications still expect.
+Review the APT transaction before accepting it, especially if Debian proposes removing unrelated packages.

-sudo apt install -y wine wine64 wine32
+sudo apt install wine wine64 wine32

 Once APT finishes, confirm that Debian’s Wine build is now active.